“Acts and Morals”

-“Instrumentalism About Structured Propositions“, to appear in Adam Murray and Chris Tillman (eds.), The Routledge Handbook of Propositions (New York: Routledge, 2021).
+“Instrumentalism About Structured Propositions“, in Chris Tillman and Adam Murray (eds.), The Routledge Handbook of Propositions (New York: Routledge, 2022): 90-99.

 ABSTRACT: Theories deploy various theoretical representations of their explananda and one question we can ask about those representations is whether to regard them under a realist attitude, i.e. as revealing the nature of what they represent, or whether to regard them under an instrumentalist attitude instead, i.e. as serving particular explanatory ends without the further revelatory aspect.
 I consider structured propositions as theoretical representations within a particular explanatory setting — the metaphysics of what is said — and argue that a realist attitude towards them is unwarranted.
 I offer various considerations against the widespread tendency to regard structured propositions as revealing the nature of what is said and conclude that they should be regarded under an instrumentalist attitude instead.